PaigePratt/fbd-brachium/motorcontroller/readme.md

-Code for the psoc arm controller
+# Code for the PSoC